 At 2pm after the eclipse, we'll have an extra 2pm Family Activity to enjoy where we'll be drawing the phases of the eclipse with chalk to better understand what's happening.
 You'll get to take your eclipse drawing home too!

-Let's all safely enjoy this spectacular celestial event!
+Let's all safely enjoy this spectacular celestial event and a great day!

 Remember, there is no safe time to look at the eclipse without having protective eyewear on, or through a certified filter (like on the RASC telescopes).
 View the eclipse only using specifically approved viewers, as you can damage your retinas (affecting your vision) without even knowing it, since we don’t have pain receptors on that part of the eye.
 Regular glasses, sunglasses, binoculars, telescopes without proper filters, or other unapproved devices can be dangerous as they don’t filter out what’s needed to keep your eyes safe.